-After a career ending spinal injury in tandem with a progressive addiction to prescription painkillers, as well as the mounting losses of teammates, friends and family to overdose, Ryan became dedicated to his road of self-improvement and shifted his focus toward being of service to others and the world around him.
+After a career-ending spinal injury in tandem with a progressive addiction to prescription painkillers, as well as the mounting losses of teammates, friends, and family to overdose, Ryan became dedicated to his road of self-improvement and shifted his focus toward being of service to others and the world around him.
 Being inherently driven to produce solutions for those still suffering in the midst of the opioid crisis, Ryan created a form of addiction treatment known as “ESM” which is the Latin abbreviation for “Exercitium Semita Medela” or “Exercise as a Pathway to Healing.”
-This experiential approach to treating substance use disorder is a hybrid of cardiovascular conditioning, interval and resistance training in conjunction with supportive psychotherapeutic approaches, promoting a robust mind-body connection for individuals newly entered into sobriety.
+This experiential approach to treating substance use disorder is a hybrid of cardiovascular conditioning, interval, and resistance training in conjunction with supportive psychotherapeutic approaches, promoting a robust mind-body connection for individuals newly entered into sobriety.
 Drawing from the work of Dr. John J. Ratey and Ryan’s personal experiences, ESM was developed based on the idea that exercise is a critical missing link in SUD treatment.

-Given his background and education in Sociology and Counseling Psychology, Ryan has generated an unshakeable dedication toward helping others overcome addiction.
+Given his background and education in Sociology and Counseling Psychology, Ryan has generated an unshakeable dedication to helping others overcome addiction.
 Utilizing the cathartic agency that vigorous exercise and social connectivity possess toward healing the mind, brain, and body in those suffering from addiction, it remains Bain’s mission to help as many individuals as possible.

 Roger Schulte has produced and edited feature films and TV shows for over 20 years and is executive director of Film432.com.
-A graduate of School of Visual Arts in 1989, Schulte began working professionally, with film and splicer, cutting From Hollywood to Hanoi (Film Forum, Telluride, Sundance Film Festival, Cinemax).
-He operated one of the earliest indie post-production facilities and mentored young filmmakers while editing breakthrough LGBT series A Question of Equality and the acclaimed documentary Motherland Afghanistan, both funded by ITVS.
+A graduate of the School of Visual Arts in 1989, Schulte began working professionally, with film and splicer, cutting From Hollywood to Hanoi (Film Forum, Telluride, Sundance Film Festival, Cinemax).
+He operated one of the earliest indie post-production facilities and mentored young filmmakers while editing the breakthrough LGBT series A Question of Equality and the acclaimed documentary Motherland Afghanistan, both funded by ITVS.
 Other notable work includes Portraits of Grief for New York Times Television and countless programs that have aired on A&E, Discovery Network, Court TV, PBS, and OWN.

-Dedicated to work related to social change, Schulte is committed to bringing his skills and expertise to a new generation of media creators through teaching and mentorships (School of Visual Arts, DCTV, Columbia Prep).
+Dedicated to work that’s related to social change, Schulte is committed to bringing his skills and expertise to a new generation of media creators through teaching and mentorships (School of Visual Arts, DCTV, Columbia Prep).